Start City Walls and Forts

 Fort Minčeta

-Tvrđava MinčetaWith its luxury it dominates the town for centuries, and is one of the most beautiful symbol of Dubrovnik.
-Its architecture iputs it among the most beautiful fortifications in the world.
-It was built by the famous Renaissance architect Michelozzo Michelozzi and one of the greatest Croatian architect Juraj Dalmatian.
+Tvrđava MinčetaWith its luxury it dominates the town for centuries, and is one of the most beautiful symbols of Dubrovnik.
+Its architecture puts it among the most beautiful fortifications in the world.
+It was built by the famous Renaissance architect Michelozzo Michelozzi and one of the greatest Croatian architects Juraj Dalmatian.
 From the top of this beautiful building extends a view of the entire city and its surroundings.

 Fort Revelin

 Tvrđava RevelinIt was built outside the city walls, and has an irregular rectangular shape.
-Situated on the eastern part of town, in front of the Gate of Ploče.
+It is situated on the eastern part of town, in front of the Gate of Ploče.
 It was built in the 16th century to defend the entrance to the city and harbor.
-Revelin had the highest terrace in Dubrovnik, and today this area is ideal for holding performances in the Dubrovnik Summer Festival .
-In the winter months in the inner part of the fortress Dubrovnik symphonic orchestra hold concerts, and attracts many guests.
+Revelin had the highest terrace in Dubrovnik, and today this area is ideal for holding performances in the Dubrovnik Summer Festival.
+In the winter months in the inner part of the fortress Dubrovnik symphonic orchestra holds concerts, and attract many guests.

 Fort Lovrijenac

-Tvrđava LovrijenacThe monumental fortress, is situated at the western entrance to the city.
-Rises on a gorge 37 meters high.
-Fort was a problem to everyone who tried to attack the city, and threaten the security of the Republic, and especially Venice.
-For centuries , Lovrijenac is defender of freedom, and on its doors has carved message for all the world: "Non bene pro toto libertas venditur Auro" ("Freedom can not be sold for all the treasures of the world").
+Tvrđava LovrijenacThe monumental fortress is situated at the western entrance to the city.
+It rises on a gorge 37 meters high.
+The fort was a problem to everyone who tried to attack the city, and threaten the security of the Republic, and especially Venice.
+For centuries, Lovrijenac was the defender of freedom, and on its doors message for all the world is carved: "Non bene pro Toto Libertas venditur Auro" ("Freedom cannot be sold for all the treasures of the world").
 Today it is one of the most beautiful stages of the world, where many performances are held during the Summer Festival.
-One of the shows that take place herr is Shakespeare's "Hamlet."
+One of the shows that take place here is Shakespeare's "Hamlet."

 Fort St. John

 Tvrđava sv.
-Ivan Built in 16th century and was the main defense of the city's port.
+Ivan Built in the 16th century and was the main defense of the city's port.
 Be sure to visit this castle if you are in Dubrovnik.
-The ground floor is an aquarium, and on the 1st and 2nd floor is located the Maritime Museum.
+The ground floor is an aquarium, and on the 1st and 2nd floor is located in Maritime Museum.

 Fort Bokar

-Utvrda BokarIn the history, it's task was to defend the main entrance gate to the city, bridge and moat at Pile.
-Today in the Fort Bokar are held events during the Dubrovnik Summer Festival.
+Utvrda BokarIn the history, its task was to defend the main entrance gate to the city, bridge and moat at the Pile.
+Today, Dubrovnik Summer Festival is held in the Fort Bokar during summer.

 Dubrovnik City Walls